 Like many who come to the pantry, Daniel’s poor health keeps from working.
 He lives with his girlfriend who is homebound, and while her social security checks pay the bill, they do not leave much for food.

-A staggering statistic for Stark County is that one out of every three children in our community is hungry.
-Six or more months out of the year, 36 percent of our children do not know where their next meal will come from.
+A staggering statistic for Stark County is that one out of every four children in our community is hungry –six or more months out of the year, 25 percent of our children do not know where their next meal will come from.

-The Stark County Hunger Task Force serves an average of 8,000 children each month through our Pantry Support Program and Backpack for Kids Program.
+The Stark County Hunger Task Force serves critical weekend meals to more than 1,000 children each month through our Pantry Support Program and Backpack for Kids Program.
 Make a difference in the lives of our hungry children by donating to the Stark County Hunger Task Force today.
 Donate to help feed a child.

 Take Ann for example: